 There is no better way to end the year than to support the local community.
 Each year from November through December, students, faculty and staff have the opportunity to support local families and communities through several initiatives.

-We are proud to support four community partners that work directly with individuals and families in Pittsburgh.
-Each of these organizations has its own unique mission and needs, and they all do amazing work to uplift the most vulnerable populations in Pittsburgh.
+We are proud to support three community partners that work directly with individuals and families in Pittsburgh.
+Each of these organizations has its own unique mission and needs, and they all do amazing work to uplift various populations in Pittsburgh.

 Operation Better Block